From Cubes to Twisted Cubes via Graph Morphisms in Type Theory: Introduction and Motivation

 The important cube category used by Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628} (from now on referred to as the \emph{BCH cube category}) uses finite sets of variable names as objects, and a morphism from a set $I$ to a set $J$ is a function $f : I \to J \cup \{0,1\}$ which is ``injective on the left part'', i.e.\ $f(i_1) = f(i_2) = j$ with $j : J$ implies $i_1 = i_2$.
 One goal of this paper is to develop several alternative presentations of this category, mainly using graph morphisms.
 We have two main motivations to do this.
 The first is that, as we hope, our alternative and intuitive (but equivalent) definitions enable new views on the category and facilitate the discovery of further observations.
 The second motivation is that a minor change in the definition will allow us to construct a new cube category, the \emph{twisted cubes} from the title.
 We will come back to this in a moment.

+The standard way to create models (of both higher categories and type theories) using simplicial or cubical index categories is to take presheaves and equip them with certain \emph{Kan-filling conditions}.
+These filling conditions entail composition of morphisms as well as associativity and all higher coherence laws that one needs.
+A typical such Kan-filling condition for the $2$-cube \footnote{While Bezem, Coquand, and Huber~\cite{bezem_et_al:LIPIcs:2014:4628} define their index category to have finite sets of variables as objects, it is possible to simply use natural numbers as objects.
+The \emph{$n$-cube}, or \emph{$n$-dimensional cube}, is then the object of the presheaf category that is represented by the object $n$ of the index category.}, as shown on the left of \cref{fig:intro}, says that, given the ``partial square'' of three solid edges on the right, one can always find the dashed edge (together with an actual filler for the square).

+One important observation here is that, in the case of the BCH cube category and other cube categories, invertibility of morphisms is built-in.
+Consider the partial square, as shown on the middle of \cref{fig:intro}, where two of the three solid edges are identities and the third is an actual non-trivial morphism (or equality) $p$ from $x$ to $y$.
+Using the Kan filling operation described above, we get a morphism from $y$ to $x$, which serves as the inverse of $p$.

-The idea of \emph{directed type theory}~\cite{AndreasNuytsThesis,riehl2017type,north2018towards} is to generalise other type theories by replacing \emph{(higher) groupoids} by general \emph{(higher) categories}.
+The invertibility of morphisms is useful for most forms of type theory, where equaliy is symmetric.
+This however is not always the case, cf.~the proposals for \emph{directed type theories} by Licata and Harper~\cite{licata20112}, Nuyts~\cite{AndreasNuytsThesis}, Riehl and Shulman~\cite{riehl2017type}, North~\cite{north2018towards}, and others.
+Their aim is to generalise type theory by replacing \emph{(higher) groupoids} by general \emph{(higher) categories}.
 In a nutshell, this means that ``equality'' (or whatever takes the place of equality) is not necessarily invertible.

-This happens naturally in the universe, since not every function is invertible.
-Defining directed type theories is a very active topic of current research.
-Our long-term goal is to make the connection with cubical type theories and create some sort of \emph{directed cubical type theory}.
+We think that a very valuable long-term goal would be to make the connection of directed type theories with cubical type theories and create some sort of \emph{directed cubical type theory}.
+This is at the moment certainly out of reach, and we do not know how such a type theory could be built.
+Nevertheless, it motivates us to explore variations of the BCH cube category which do not have the described built-in equality.

-The standard way to create models (of both higher categories and type theories) using simplicial or cubical index categories is to take presheaves and equip them with certain \emph{Kan-filling conditions}.
-These filling conditions encode composition of morphisms as well as associativity and all higher coherence laws that one needs.
-A typical such Kan-filling condition says for the $2$-cube says that, given the ``partial square'' of three solid edges on the right, one can always find the dashed edge (together with an actual filler for the square).

-When we want to model directed type theory, an issue with the BCH cube category and other cube categories is that invertibility of morphisms is built-in.
-Consider the partial square on the left, where two of the three solid edges are identities and the third is an actual non-trivial morphism (or equality) $p$ from $x$ to $y$.
-Using the Kan filling operation described above, we get a morphism from $y$ to $x$, which is something that should not necessarily exist when considering a model of directed type theory.